 You are ready to run Starling!

-Check the official documentation (opens new window) for a list of commands and what they can do.
+Check the official documentation (opens new window) for a more in-depth look into what Starling can do.